troldal/OpenXLSX/README.md

 Visual Studio 2017 should also work, but hasn't been tested.

 ## Build Instructions
+OpenXLSX uses CMake as the build system (or build system generator, to be exact).
+Therefore, you must install CMake first, in order to build OpenXLSX.
+You can find installation instructions on www.cmake.org.

+If you use CMake for your own project, you can add the OpenXLSX source tree as a subdirectory to your own project.
+Alternatively, you can use CMake to generate make files or project files for a toolchain of your choice.

+Both methods are described in the following.

 ### Integrating into a CMake project structure

-OpenXLSX uses CMake as the build system.
 By far the easiest way to use OpenXLSX in your own project, is to use CMake yourself, and then add the entire OpenXLSX source tree as a subdirectory to the source tree of your own project.
 Several IDE's support CMake projects, most notably Visual Studio 2019, JetBrains CLion, and Qt Creator.
 If using Visual Studio, you have to specifically select 'CMake project' when creating a new project.

-By using the `add_subdirectory()` command in the CMakeLists.txt file, you can get access to the headers and library files of OpenXLSX.
+By using the `add_subdirectory()` command in the CMakeLists.txt file for your project, you can get access to the headers and library files of OpenXLSX.
 OpenXLSX can generate two targets; a shared library (OpenXLSX-shared) and a static library (OpenXLSX-static).
-You cn use them like so:
+You can use them like so:

 ```cmake
 cmake_minimum_required(VERSION 3.15)